Leonid Brezhnev: Health problems

 Brezhnev's personality cult was growing at a time when his health was in rapid decline.
-His physical condition was deteriorating; he had been a heavy smoker until the 1970s, had become addicted to sleeping pills and tranquilizers, and had begun drinking to excess.
-His niece Lyubov Brezhneva attributed his dependencies and overall decline to severe depression caused by, in addition to the stress of his job and the general situation of the country, an extremely unhappy family life with near daily conflicts with his wife and children, in particular his troubled daughter Galina, whose erratic behavior, failed marriages and involvement in corruption took a heavy toll on Brezhnev's mental and physical health.
-Brezhnev had considered divorcing his wife and disowning his children many times but intervention from his extended family and the Politburo, fearing negative publicity, managed to dissuade him.
-Over the years he had become overweight.
-From 1973 until his death, Brezhnev's central nervous system underwent chronic deterioration and he had several minor strokes as well as insomnia.
+His physical condition was deteriorating; he had been a heavy smoker until the 1970s, had become addicted to sleeping pills and tranquilizers.
+Over the years Brezhnev had become overweight.
+From 1973 until his death, his central nervous system underwent chronic deterioration and he had several minor strokes as well as insomnia.
 In 1975 he suffered his first heart attack.
 When receiving the Order of Lenin, Brezhnev walked shakily and fumbled his words.
 According to one American intelligence expert, United States officials knew for several years that Brezhnev had suffered from severe arteriosclerosis and believed he had suffered from other unspecified ailments as well.
 In 1977, American intelligence officials publicly suggested that Brezhnev had also been suffering from gout, leukemia and emphysema from decades of heavy smoking, as well as chronic bronchitis.
 He was reported to have been fitted with a pacemaker to control his heart rhythm abnormalities.
 On occasion, he was known to have suffered from memory loss, speaking problems and had difficulties with coordination.
 According to The Washington Post, "All of this is also reported to be taking its toll on Brezhnev's mood.
 He is said to be depressed, despondent over his own failing health and discouraged by the death of many of his long-time colleagues.
 To help, he has turned to regular counseling and hypnosis by an Assyrian woman, a sort of modern-day Rasputin."